Trusted Decision Maker

 Start the conversation about how we care for each other.

-Advance care planning focuses on making decisions about the care you would
+Advance care planning is about making decisions for the care you want if

-want if you were unable to speak for yourself.
-It’s about your loved
+you can't speak for yourself.
+It's about your loved ones and caregivers

-ones and caregivers honoring your care wishes based on your values, goals
+respecting your care wishes based on your values, goals, and preferences

-and preferences if you were to become seriously ill or in an accident.
+if you become seriously ill or have an accident.

-Thinking about and talking about advance care planning can be difficult,
+Thinking and talking about advance care planning can be hard, but you and

-but you and your family don’t have to do this alone.
+your family don't have to do it alone.

 To get started, follow these four easy steps: